 The findings of our study depicted a high mean percentage attitude score of almost 90%.
 A similar result was reported in a population-based study done in Iran .
 Further, both recent and previous studies conducted within Africa and other parts of the world within this pandemic period have reported high positive attitudes towards the novel coronavirus disease [17-19,21].
 Knowledge is usually associated with attitudes.
 Therefore, the high COVID-19 knowledge among participants from different countries may have influenced the general attitude of people worldwide.
 A study conducted in Nigeria confirms a significant relationship between COVID-19 knowledge level and attitudes towards COVID-19 preventive practices .

 Earlier modelling studies had predicted the severity of the novel coronavirus pandemic globally; the severity is expected to be intense in low-income settings and among people earning low income [22,23].
 In our study, we found that attitudes towards COVID-19 were significantly associated with the income level of participants.
 And, it was confirmed in our study that a positive attitude towards the COVID-19 was significantly higher among participants who received higher income compared to those who received lower income.
 Also, positive attitudes towards COVID-19 were found among the majority of above ¢1000 income earners.
-Therefore, it is obvious that negative attitudes among low-income earners may be the reason why the severity of the COVID-19 preventive items, such as nose masks and sanitizers.
+Therefore, it is obvious that negative attitudes among low-income earners may be contributed by the cost of COVID-19 preventive items, such as nose masks and sanitizers.

 In a study .
 Conducted among ethnic minorities in Hong Kong, participants expressed some misconceptions on the prevention of novel coronavirus disease; however, they had positive attitudes towards the approved preventive measures of the infection including wearing masks and social distancing.
 Though in our study, ethnicity was not associated with attitudes towards COVID-19, significant differences in attitude were among ethnic groups, implying that an ethnic group had better attitudes towards COVID-19 compared to the others.
 These findings are expected because earlier studies .
 Have reported a relationship between ethnicity and the spread of COVID-19.
 This observation suggests that the cultural and socio-economic characteristics of an ethnic group significantly affects their attitudes toward a disease; whether positive or negative.